modelscope/modelscope-studio/.wiki/en/Quick Start.md

 - Component library import and usage patterns
 - Quick resolution of common issues

-**Important Update**: ModelScope Studio 2.0.0 has migrated to the Gradio 6.0 ecosystem, supporting version ranges >=6.0.0 and <=6.8.0.
+**Important Update**: ModelScope Studio 2.0.0 has migrated to the Gradio 6.0 ecosystem, supporting version >= 6.28.0.

 ## Project Structure